Llewellynvdm/CoinRate/README.md

 	example: 14000 or 14000,15000
 -b Send Notice below target value once a day
--a Send Notice above target value once a day (default) -k hide the above and below from result string
+-a Send Notice above target value once a day (default) -k show the above value and below value in the result string

 Advance options (factory option)
 ======================================================